 For instance, if I were to train my back and biceps then I’d choose 3-4 pullup variations.
 I’d do as many sets as I possible without any help and then I would simply complete the remaining reps using elastic bands.

 The rest interval is another thing you must always consider.
 It basically means how long you rest from set to set.
 Now, the higher your intensity is, the higher your rest intervals are going to have to be.

 This exactly why I recommended you to use moderate or even easy intensity.
 Then your rest interval will be sort of low-moderate.
-Generally, the rest time if you are looking to build muscles is about 60 seconds.
-Sometimes less for conditioning training, and sometimes more, if you are looking to add more strength training in your program.
+Generally, the breaking time, if you are looking to build muscles, is about 60 seconds.
+Sometimes less for conditioning training, and sometimes more, if you are looking to add more strength training to your program.

 This basically means how many times a week are you hitting a body part or a pattern of movements (like pulling movements).
 What I have discovered for myself, but also what I have found to work for others is that for hypertrophy it is best to hit the same muscles twice a week.
 This means you will have to repeat the pattern or the same workout.

 The same result can be achieved by choosing to do different tempos but keeping the same time under tension.
-Like 12 pullups versus 7 pullups done within the same time.
+Like 12 pull-ups versus 7 pull-ups done at the same time.
 I personally used both approaches and one of my recommendations is to change the tempo very often.
 Maybe once every 1 or 2 weeks.
 Your body will react to these changes and so you will gain more experience to know what’s best for you.